youwe-tutorials/dbq/Draft/ProposolGitHub.md

 This workshop will be the answer.

-This `valur added workshop` workshop will give you all the necessary tools, hands-on pratical sessions to solve all these issues, and making sure that computer resources are used efficiently (thus making the process **green**) and with the provision to track who proposed the changes or who drafted what and who approved that, later any time, and roll-back, if there is necessity of that.
+This `valur added workshop` workshop will give you all the necessary tools, hands-on practical sessions to solve all these issues, and making sure that computer resources are used efficiently (thus making the process **green**) and with the provision to track who proposed the changes or who drafted what and who approved that, later any time, and roll-back, if there is necessity of that.

 ## Why is Version Control Important?

-1. It is important when documents that are being created has to undergo a lot of revisions and redrafting by a number of different officials.
+1. It is important when documents that are being created have to undergo a lot of revisions and redrafting by a number of different officials.
 1. It helps us to track changes and identify when key decisions were made along the way.
 1. It helps to easily find out which version of a document is currently in force, or which version of a policy was in use at a particular time.

-Revision or version control system forms good records keeping practice which is mandatory conditions for all ISO 9001 certified organisations.
+Revision or version control systems form good records keeping practice which is mandatory conditions for all ISO 9001 certified organisations.

 ## Expected outcome